aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-get-encrypted-data-key-description.md

 ### Behavior

-This operation should behave in following ways:

 - The operation MUST NEVER DECRYPT the Data Keys.
+- The operation MUST NOT access the network in any way.
 - If the input is a encrypted DynamoDB item, it MUST attempt to extract "aws_dbe_head" attribute from the DynamoDB item to get binary header.
 - This operation MUST deserialize the header bytes according to the header format.
 - This operation MUST extract the Format Flavor from the deserialize header.
 Format Flavor is used to identify the algorithm suite.